 Furthermore, upon surrender of share certificate and completion of the share transfer the company has to issue a share certificate to acknowledge the transfer of share and recognize the purchaser as one of its members/shareholders.

 At Eden Law Chambers, we assist Clients to smoothly transfer their share by making sure that all the required procedures are adhered, preparing required documents and submitting the same to the relevant authorities.
-This article is intended to give you a general overview of the Transfer of Share in Private Limited in United Republic of Tanzania.
+This article is intended to give you a general overview of the Transfer of Share in Private Limited Company in United Republic of Tanzania.
 If you would like further information and clarification on any issue raised in this article, please contact;